Soft vs Hard Golf Balls: The Choice For Average Golfers

 Key takeaways:

-With my irons, the height between the two balls was pretty much identical.
-I didn’t have a launch monitor to check the exact numbers, but I took a number of shots and they were too close to tell.
+With my irons, the height between the two balls was close, but the firmer Chrome Soft X was a touch higher.
+I didn’t have a launch monitor to check the exact numbers, but I took a number of shots and it was consistent.

-Just like with my driver, the spin rates were a bit higher on the firmer Chrome Soft X. It wasn’t by much, but the Chrome Soft seemed to fly a bit straighter (which is what I’d want, don’t know about you).
+Just like with my driver, the forgiveness was better with the softer Chrome Soft.
+It wasn’t by much, but the Chrome Soft seemed to fly a bit straighter (mishits were more noticeable using the X).

 Wedge Comparison